 If you use the online directory in Church Connect or any other online directory, limit access to only those members you know and trust.
 Do not enable the online directory unless you need it.
 If you do, we recommend that you don't give online directory access to everyone in your church.
 Don't give anyone "Full Directory Access" unless they really need it.
 The default option for new registrants is "No Directory Access" and no one can access the directory before you approve their registration and grant them access to the directory.

 Everyone wants to make it easy for donors to give online.
 Unfortunately, it also becomes easier for scammers and criminals, who will target your online giving page to test stolen credit card or bank account numbers.
-We recommend that you require donors to log in to Church Connect, and that you don’t allow unmatched donors to give.
+We recommend that you require donors to log in to Church Connect and that you don’t allow unmatched donors to give.
 By requiring donors to sign in and first be matched to a People screen profile, you are preventing these scammers from being able to have access to your online giving form.

 Not everyone who goes to your church is there to worship.
 Some may be there only for what they hope to get or steal from others.
 Some churches will hand out directories, roll sheets, or other printed reports that contain information about people in the church.
 A nefarious person attending your church could easily intercept and abuse a printed list.

 Think long before handing out a printed church directory.
 Once you give out a directory, you can't predict where it will go or who will have access to it.
-If you must print a list or directory, make sure only authorized people have access to the list, and shred it when the information is no longer needed.
+If you must print a list or directory, make sure only authorized people have access to the list and shred it when the information is no longer needed.

 Some churches are like big families, and like families they think that personal information should be shared freely with all other family members.
 This information often includes birthdays, anniversaries, phone numbers, email addresses, physical addresses, and more.
 In fact, we frequently get a request from churches to include more information in directories and reports.